crowscript/angular-widget/README.md

 # angular-widget
-This was a project for the job application test of Trustpilot
+This was a project for the job application test

 https://crowscript.github.io/angular-widget/index.html